Alex Pierzchalski

-Alex Pierzchalski (born August 7, 1991) is a former Canadian football wide receiver.
-He was drafted by the Saskatchewan Roughriders in the second round of the 2014 CFL Draft.
-He played Canadian Interuniversity Sport football at the University of Toronto and attended London South Collegiate Institute in London, Ontario.
+Alex Pierzchalski (born August 7, 1991) is a Canadian former professional football wide receiver who played in the Canadian Football League (CFL).
+He was selected by the Saskatchewan Roughriders in the second round of the 2014 CFL draft after playing Canadian Interuniversity Sport football at the University of Toronto.

-College career
+Early life

-Pierzchalski played four seasons for the Toronto Varsity Blues, recording career totals of 149 receptions for 1,617 yards and 13 touchdowns in 32 games.
+Pierzchalski attended London South Collegiate Institute in London, Ontario.
+He played four seasons for the Toronto Varsity Blues of the University of Toronto, recording career totals of 149 receptions for 1,617 yards and 13 touchdowns in 32 games.

 Professional career

 Saskatchewan Roughriders

-Pierzchalski was drafted by the Saskatchewan Roughriders with the eighteenth pick in the 2014 CFL Draft.
+Pierzchalski was drafted by the Saskatchewan Roughriders with the eighteenth pick in the 2014 CFL draft.
 He dressed in 13 regular season games and made four special teams tackles.
 He recorded his first career reception against the Calgary Stampeders on October 24, 2014.
 He played in both pre-season games for the Riders, recording five catches for 22 yards and a touchdown, before being among the team's final cuts on June 20, 2015.
 He was offered a practice roster spot by the Roughriders, but he declined in order to pursue opportunities elsewhere.